Thank you for inviting us to be a part of your special day!

 Examples of mahr

 The mahr can be anything of value.
 Traditionally, the amount provided equals the amount the bride would require to meet her needs for a given period in the case of a divorce.
 That said, the mahr could be any agreed-upon amount.
 Most importantly, the mahr is the haqq or right of the bride.
-She can request any amount, and the money will be given solely to her, not her family.
+She can request any amount; the money will be given solely to her, not her family.
 The most common examples of mahr are cash and gold jewelry, but other examples are wedding rings, cars, jewelry, stocks, or any combination thereof.
 If it holds value, is legally permissible to own according to Islamic law, and is agreed upon by the bride and groom, it can be considered the dower.

 The Wali (Guardian)